-In February 22 2007, a New Zealand fishing boat in Antarctic waters captured the largest Colossal Squid ever recorded specimen.
+In February 22 2007, a New Zealand fishing boat captured the largest ever recorded specimen, somewhere in Antarctica.
 It had an approximate length of 10 meters and weighted 495 kg!

-Current data indicate that the Colossal Squid can reach a maximum length of about 12-14 meters (39–46 feet).
-Its tentacles are equipped with suckers (lined with small teeth) and with sharp hooks.
+Current data indicate that the Colossal Squid can reach a maximum length of 12 to 14 meters (39–46 feet).
+The tentacles are equipped with suckers (lined with small teeth) and have sharp hooks.
 Some of these hooks are swiveling while others are three-pointed.
-It has the largest beak among all squid species, exceeding even the one the giant squid has, both in size as well as in robustness.
+It has the largest beak among all squid species, exceeding even the one the giant squid has (Architeuthis sp.), both in size and robustness.

 |Colossal Squid Beak|

-The Colossal Squid also holds the Guinness world record for having the biggest eyes among all animals.
+The Colossal Squid also holds the Guinness world record for having the biggest eyes among animals, terrestrial and marine alike.

-It is believed to be sexually dimorphic, with females being bigger than males, something quite common among invertebrates.
+It is assumed that the species is sexually dimorphic, with females being larger than males, something very common among invertebrates.

 The squid’s massive size is attributed to a phenomenon known as abyssal gigantism or deep-sea gigantism.

-In general, gigantism is the tendency for certain species to display a larger size than their close relatives.
-Some notable examples that the Strange Animals blog has covered, include the giant isopod, , the Japanese spider crab and the King of herrings.
+In general, gigantism is the tendency for certain species to display an abnormally larger size than their close relatives.
+Some notable examples that the Strange Animals blog has covered, include the giant isopod and the Japanese spider crab.